Visiting the quirky and artistic town of Margate, Kent, is a little bit like stepping back in time.

 Margate is an easy 90-minute train journey from London St Pancras, and with the town's creative spirit, chalk white cliffs and quiet sea shores, there's no better place to escape the chaos of London life (or wherever your hometown may be).

 To save yourself from rushing out of the office, book tickets for the 7:20pm train on a Friday.
 Bring some snacks and drinks to enjoy on the journey.

 The train arrives in Margate at 9:05pm.
 As soon as you step out, you'll notice how sea salt tinges the air and a cool breeze washes over the city from the ocean.

 The 21-room Sands Hotel Margate, sitting right in front of Margate Beach, has unparalleled views of the sea and harbour.
 Even if you don't end up staying here, you should go at some point during your trip to enjoy a coffee on the plush sofas on the outdoor deck.

 Cheesy Tiger, situated at the end of Margate Harbour Arm, closes its kitchen at 10pm, but they'll stay open a little later if you call ahead.

-Gorge yourself on mac 'n’ cheese, grilled cheese sandwiches and a rotating menu of rich pasta dishes washed down with a carafe of red wine.
+Gorge yourself on mac 'n cheese, grilled cheese sandwiches and a rotating menu of rich pasta dishes washed down with a carafe of red wine.
 It's the weekend after all!

 You could also head right next door to the seaside Harbour Arms Micropub, where friendly staff serve up a selection of ales and ciders.